EawagPHH/esblec-monitor-ww-21-22/README.md

 - **totEcoli_CFUs_gram_feces**: number of colony forming units of total _E. coli_ detected in 1 gram of feces
 - **esblEcoli_CFUs_gram_feces**: number of colony forming units of ESBL-_E. coli_ detected in 1 gram of feces
 - **percentage_esblEc**: esblEcoli_CFUs_gram_feces/totEcoli_CFUs_gram_feces*100

+### reads_counts.csv
+The file reads_counts.csv derives from the file sequencing_targets.csv.
+Variables (columns) were added and levels were modified in excel manually.

+Variables in the data file:
+- **sample**: name of the ESBL-_E. coli_ isolate in the format wwtp_month_#, where # is either 1, 2, or 3
+- **month**: month in which the sample was isolated from wastewater
+- **dMLA_set**: set in which sample was sequenced, either 1, 2, or 3
+- **wwtp**: wastewater treatment plant from where sample was isolated
+- **well**: well of the 96-well plate in which the sample undergone dMLA, each well is associated with a unique barcode (listed in the file sequencing_targets.csv)
+- **X2**: target ESBL-gene family in the format of C#aT or C#bT, where # is a number and a, b refer to one of the two probe-pairs targeting the same ESBL-gene family
+- **n**: number of unique molecular counts for the specific probe-pair in each sample
+- **threshold**: threshold calculated for each probe target, as the sum of the mean and three times the standard deviation of unique molecules from false positive signals
+- **real_n**: n minus threshold